 You have an absolute right to opt-out of direct marketing, or profiling we carry out for direct marketing, at any time.
-We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
+We will usually inform you (before collecting your data) if we intend to use your data for such purposes.
+We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at firstname.lastname@example.org.

 You have the right to ask us for a copy of your personal data; to correct, delete or restrict (stop any active) processing of your personal data; and to obtain the personal data you provide to us for a contract or with your consent in a structured, machine-readable format, and to ask us to share (port) this data to another controller.

 In addition, you can object to the processing of your personal data in some circumstances (in particular, where we don’t have to process the data to meet contractual or other legal requirements, or where we are using the data for direct marketing).

 These rights may be limited, for example, if fulfilling your request would reveal personal data about another person, or if you ask us to delete information which we are required by law to keep or have compelling legitimate interests in keeping.